nice-devone/nice-cxone-mobile-sdk-ios/README.md

     }
     ```
 2. Prepare your custom UI form controller where user can fill those required and optional fields.
 In the sample application this is solved by a `presentForm(title:customFields:onFinished:)` UI module method.
-    ```swift
-    /// A function that presents a form view with custom fields to collect user input.
-    ///
-    /// This function is designed to simplify the presentation of a dynamic form with custom fields,
-    /// allowing you to specify the form's title and structure.
-    /// Once the user completes the form, the `onFinished` closure is invoked, providing access to the collected data for further processing.
-    ///
-    /// - Parameters:
-    ///   - title: The title of the form.
-    ///   - customFields: An array of custom form field types (conforming to `FormCustomFieldType`) to define the form's structure.
-    ///   - onFinished: A closure that is called when the user completes the form, passing a dictionary of collected data.
-    ///
-    /// ## Example
-    /// ```
-    /// let customFields = [
-    ///     FormCustomFieldType(label: "Email", isRequired: false, ident: "emailField", value: "john.doe@gmail.com"),
-    ///     FormCustomFieldType(label: "First Name", isRequired: true, ident: "firstName", value: "John"),
-    ///     FormCustomFieldType(label: "Last Name", isRequired: true, ident: "lastName", value: "Doe")
-    /// ]
-    ///
-    /// chatCoordinator.presentForm(title: "User Details", customFields: customFields) {
-    ///     ...
-    /// }
-    /// ```
-    public func presentForm(title: String, customFields: [FormCustomFieldType], onFinished: @escaping ([String: String]) -> Void)
-    ```
 3. Create a new thread with custom fields from the pre-chat survey form controller, as seen in the form completion handler of the code snippet.

 ## Configure Chat Functions

 How you configure your application to send, receive and display chat messages is unique to your situation.
-The [iOS Samples](https://github.com/nice-devone/nice-cxone-mobile-sdk-ios/wiki/ios-samples) section provides examples of how your application can send messages to an agent, send attachments to an agent, handle messages, perform analytics, and perform other important actions.
+The [iOS Samples](https://github.com/nice-devone/nice-cxone-mobile-sdk-ios/blob/main/docs/samples.md) section provides examples of how your application can send messages to an agent, send attachments to an agent, handle messages, perform analytics, and perform other important actions.